By clicking on the icons on the map, additional information is displayed.

 People of Concern

 The Government of Kenya will continue to support refugee inclusion in the national social services, such as education, health, child protection and social protection.
-While the Government of Kenya has fully taken over registration, documentation and refugee status determination (RSD) procedures, weaknesses in the national asylum system will need to be addressed through technical, financial and capacity development support to the Refugee Affairs Secretariat (RAS), the Refugee Appeal Board and the Judicial Review Division of the High Court.
+While the Government of Kenya has fully taken over registration, documentation and refugee status determination (RSD) procedures, weaknesses in the national asylum system will need to be addressed through the provision of technical, financial and capacity development support to the Refugee Affairs Secretariat (RAS), the Refugee Appeal Board and the Judicial Review Division of the High Court.

 Key prioritiesUNHCR will work with the Government and other stakeholders to ensure access to basic services in addition to the COVID-19 pandemic response, including health, water, sanitation and hygiene services, shelter and education.
 Protection services such as prevention and response to gender-based violence, support to children, and services for persons with specific protection concerns, including older persons, persons with disabilities and women at risk will also be available to people of concern.
 UNHCR will also continue to work with the Government of Kenya on the reduction of statelessness in order to advocate for the registration of the Shona and Pemba communities.